lehner-lab/Biophysical_Ambiguity/README.md

 This code generates data for plotting how mutations affecting different biochemical parameters combine.

 7) Plotting_for_Model_biochemical_ambiguity.R
-All the codes for plotting are listed here, except the dose-response curve codes that are included in the dose-response R curves (No.4 and No.5 aobve)
+All the codes for plotting are listed here, except the dose-response curve codes that are included in the dose-response R curves (Fig. 1A and Fig. S6)

 # To be noted:
 Some functions may give errors but it can be safely ignored.